-These Operating Hints have left unstated the obvious safety hazard: a Fiber Filter, like any rotating machine, is unforgiving.
-If clothing or limb gets caught in the rotor it will not stop until damage has been done.
+This Operation and Maintenance manual has left unstated the obvious safety hazard: a Fiber Filter, like any rotating machine, is unforgiving.
+If clothing or a limb gets caught in the rotor it will not stop until damage has been done.